 There are two bars in the SU, as well as two nightclubs, and two restaurants.
 So whatever you fancy there is something for you, with plenty of different club nights on offer, different types of drinks promotions and discounts, and specific nights for different sports clubs and societies at different points.
 The clubs welcome touring acts, live comedy and music, as well as put on shows from the students themselves.
 The SU is an inclusive place, welcoming all students to come together, to make new friends, and to have a great time, whatever it is you like to do.
 Why not try it all?

-Alongside the bars and nightclubs there is also a fantastic state-of-the-art cinema with 2k Resolution and 7.1 Dolby Surround Sound.
+Alongside the bars and nightclubs, there is also a fantastic state-of-the-art cinema with 2k Resolution and 7.1 Dolby Surround Sound.
 Cine10 is the on-campus cinema showing all the latest Hollywood blockbusters alongside some classic films, and all for the very, very reasonable price of just £3.50.
 You really can’t beat that price when you compare it to the big chain cinemas.
 If you join the Film Society you can buy tickets for an even cheaper price.

 If you do decide to venture out into the town centre there is plenty of choice for all tastes.
 If you like to drink in an old-fashioned pub and sup on a pint of real ale there are certainly some great examples of this.
-The Victoria Inn and Bricklayers Arms are two such pubs to the North of the centre, offering a selection of find drinks and hearty pub grub, whilst to the South of the centre you’ll discover The Odd One Out and The Old New Inn.
+The Victoria Inn and Bricklayers Arms are two such pubs to the North of the centre, offering a selection of fine drinks and hearty pub grub, whilst to the South of the centre, you’ll discover The Odd One Out and The Old New Inn.
 For craft beer why not try out Three Wise Monkeys, Church Street Tavern, and Queen Street Brew House, all conveniently located in the very centre of Colchester and easily reached from your student accommodation in Colchester.

-For a late night in town there are a few options that’ll keep you on the dance floor well into the next morning.
-The Bull on Crouch Street is a great place to start a late night however, with live music and great DJs getting the blood flowing with a mix of original songs and covers.
+For a late night in town, there are a few options that’ll keep you on the dance floor well into the next morning.
+The Bull on Crouch Street is a great place to start a late-night however, with live music and great DJs getting the blood flowing with a mix of original songs and covers.
 Three Wise Monkeys has regular theme nights on their top floor, whilst Twisters Bar is a popular destination for its DJ.
-On Queen Street, both Fashion Café and Silk Road are open very late until 3.30am on some nights, so head over to that part of town once the pubs shut it you want the party to carry on.
+On Queen Street, both Fashion Café and Silk Road are open very late until 3.30 am on some nights, so head over to that part of town once the pubs shut it you want the party to carry on.

 There is a wide range of both outdoor and indoor sports and activities to get involved with when living in Colchester.
-Whether you are looking to have some fun with friends and play a team sport from time-to-time in football, rugby, basketball or something similar, or you wish to take on an individual sport with a view to becoming a serious athlete, you can find it all through the University of Essex and just in the town of Colchester itself.
+Whether you are looking to have some fun with friends and play a team sport from time to time in football, rugby, basketball or something similar, or you wish to take on an individual sport with a view to becoming a serious athlete, you can find it all through the University of Essex and just in the town of Colchester itself.

 The town has a range of sports facilities for you to explore, as well as several swimming pools.
 Alternatively, if you are looking for a fun and active day out with your new friends from University, why not try out one of the roller rinks or trampoline parks that have become popular in recent years?